keisuke-okb/mid2bar-player/README.md

 </div>

-A standalone karaoke player that generates karaoke subtitle videos using ruby-annotated LRC lyric files, melody MIDI data, and background videos.
+A standalone karaoke player that generates karaoke subtitle videos with pitch guide bar using ruby-annotated LRC lyric files, melody MIDI data, and background videos.

 ## 概要